ockykris/MyDockers/README.md

 1. Trusty-Ubuntu --> Dockerfile from base of Ubuntu 14.04 with addition some basic packages
 2. Trusty-Java --> Dockerfile from base of Trusty-Ubuntu with addition of OpenJDK-8
-3. Trusty-Jenkins --> Dockerfile from base of Trusty-Java and persistence settings in /var/jenkins 3.1.
-Trusty-Jenkins-Qt --> Add Qt5.7 for Jenkins execution 3.2.
-TBA
+3. Trusty-Jenkins --> Dockerfile from base of Trusty-Java and persistence settings in /var/jenkins
+    * Trusty-Jenkins-Qt --> Add Qt5.7 for Jenkins execution
+    * Trusty-Jenkins-Gradle --> TBA